GabrieleMaurina/node-red-audio-feature-extraction/README.md

 # node-red-contrib-audio-feature-extraction
 This module provides a set of nodes in Node-RED with audio feature extraction functionalities.
-Such nodes have a python core that takes advantage of Librosa library.
+Such nodes have a python core that runs Librosa library.

 ## Pre requisites
 * Python 3.6.4 or higher